 Trans Fat in Cod Liver Oil

 Recent testing of fermented cod liver oil along with several other brands of regular cod liver oil revealed the truth surrounding this controversy.
-The results of these independent tests were revealed at the Wise Traditions International Conference in Anaheim, California in November 2015.
+The results of these independent tests were revealed at the Wise Traditions International Conference.

 The labs selected by the Weston A. Price Foundation to conduct its traditional food testing qualify as independent given that the following are true: